A Guide to Malpractice Insurance for NPs

 According to the nation’s largest provider of nursing liability insurance, the Nurses Services Organization (NSO), an NP’s specialty and work environment can affect their overall likelihood of being the target of legal action.

 Over 80 percent of all claims occur within four specialties: primary care, family practice, behavioral health, and gerontology.
-Regarding the work environment, over 65 percent of all claims occur in private physician practice, private NP practices, and aging services facilities; hospitals and emergency departments see significantly lower claims.
+Regarding the work environment, over 65 percent of all claims occur in private physician practices, private NP practices, and aging services facilities; hospitals and emergency departments see significantly lower claims.

 NPs can take specific steps to reduce risk and protect themselves from liability claims regardless of specialty or practice environment.
 Documentation of patient interactions is critical, as is strict adherence to one’s scope of practice.
 In addition, NPs will need to know their state’s laws, understand their employer’s policies, and, most importantly, know that they have comprehensive malpractice insurance coverage.